 What Cutts stated and what evidence reveals aren’t mutually exclusive.

-This year, Apple blocked Google from running it’s internal iOS.
-This caused disruptions for Google, who Apple accused of being in violation of TOS.
+In 2019, Apple blocked Google from running it’s internal iOS.
+This caused disruptions for Google, which Apple accused of being in violation of TOS.
 The debate of who’s right between two tech giants aside, the block is case and point for Cutts’ perceived concerns.

 From all this, we can surmise that Cutts may well be telling the truth on the point that Google algorithms don’t consider social engagements, which are typically proprietary of the social network.